rajatrakesh/DataAILab/section00-ihubv2a.md

 - **Fork 1 – Persisted Data:** Create a custom table, ingest API data on a schedule using **IntegrationHub**, and then expose it to an **AI Agent**.
 This simulates a real ITSM scenario with reporting and history.
 - **Fork 2 – Live Query:** Call the API directly at runtime without storing results.
 This is faster to set up and useful when data doesn’t need to be persisted.

-Choose one fork to complete, or complete both to understand the trade-offs.
+You can choose one fork to complete, or complete both to understand the trade-offs.

 ---